zhangys2019/zhangys2019.github.io/_pages/about.md

 ---

 ------
-ZHANG Yangsong received the Ph.D. degree (supervisors: [Prof. YAO Dezhong](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html)) in signal and information processing from the School of Life Science and Technology, University of Electronic Science and Technology of China, in 2013.
-Since 2015, he has been an Associate Professor with the School of Computer Science and Technology, Southwest University of Science and Technology, China.
-His research interests include brain–computer interface (BCI), brain network analysis, and machine learning.
+ZHANG Yangsong received the Ph.D. degree (supervisors: [Prof. YAO Dezhong](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html)) in signal and information processing from the School of Life Science and Technology, University of Electronic Science and Technology of China(UESTC), in 2013.
+From October 2016-October 2018, I was a Postdoctoral Fellow (supervisors: Prof. YAO Dezhong) at School of Life Science and Technology, UESTC.
+Since February 2019, I have been working as a Postdoctoral Fellow at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore (hosted by [Prof GUAN Cuntai](https://www.ntu.edu.sg/home/ctguan/), IEEE Fellow).

+Since 2015, he has been an Associate Professor with the School of Computer Science and Technology, Southwest University of Science and Technology(SWUST), China.
+His research interests include  Machine learning and Deep learning, brain–computer interface (BCI), Biomedical Signal Processing, and brain network analysis.

 NEWS
 ======
-1.
-2.
+1. One paper is accpeted by Neural Networks.
+2. From February 2019, I work as a Postdoctoral Fellow at NTU.